2019 Median Income Limits for Bankruptcy Means Test

-It just got easier to qualify for Chapter 7, because of a means test adjustment.
+The 2019 median income numbers are out.
+It got easier to qualify for Chapter 7, because of a means test adjustment.
 The means test for bankruptcy decides who qualifies for Chapter 7 bankruptcy eligibility.
 Step one of this process is comparing your household income against the median income limits set by the DOJ to see if you earn less than California median income limits.
 The 2018 median income adjusts.
 So, someone may not qualify according to the means test in one month but after the changes they do, or vice-verse.
-Recent changes will carry over into the new year, making them the first 2019 median income limits.
+These were announced in November 2018; they are the first 2019 median income limits.

 Means Test: 2018 Median Income Adjustments updated in November

 Every now and then, the government updates the median income limits.
 They just did it again in November 2018.
 Good news: the California 2018 median income numbers are now higher, increasing household income for bankruptcy means test qualifying.
 This means that more people could qualify for Chapter 7 bankruptcy using the 2019 median income numbers.

 Because the California median income changes maybe once or twice a year, these recent changes in November 2018 will be the first numbers used for 2019 median income.
 You’ll see below there’s talk about household size.
 This isn’t always clear who counts in a household.
 There may be a difference if you have a roommate who pays rent.
 What if you’re married?
 Or have kids but they’re adults.
 Do you live with your significant other, who has their own finances?
 They’re all in your household.
 Or, maybe they’re not.
 Call and let’s meet to talk about it.
 But below are the California median income limits for the various household sizes.

 California household size and California median income for Bankruptcy

 - 1-person household: $56,580